princeton-computational-imaging/Delta-Prox/README.md

 pip install dprox
 ```

-**Features**

-- ∇-Prox allows users to specify optimization objective functions of unknowns concisely at a high level, and intelligently compiles the problem into compute and memory efficient differentiable solvers.

-**News**
+## Introduction

+$\nabla$-Prox is a domain-specific language (DSL) and compiler that transforms optimization problems into differentiable proximal solvers.
+Departing from handwriting these solvers and differentiating via autograd, $\nabla$-Prox requires only a few lines of code to define a solver that can be *specialized based on user requirements w.r.t memory constraints or training budget* by optimized algorithm unrolling, deep equilibrium learning, and deep reinforcement learning. $\nabla$-Prox makes it easier to prototype different learning-based bi-level optimization problems for a diverse range of applications.
+We compare our framework against existing methods with naive implementations. $\nabla$-Prox is significantly more compact in terms of lines of code and compares favorably in memory consumption in applications across domains.

+## News

+ > 🚧 The code is still under construction, more features would be migrated from our dev code.

 - **[Jan 21 2023]**  Release preview code.

-> 🚧 The code is still under construction, more features would be migrated from our dev code.

 ## Getting Started